team-mirai-volunteer/action-board/poster-map-db.md

 ## idea
 the basic idea of the poster map is that we have
-- boards: [lat, lon, name, status] which represent billing boards. people will put posters on this billing board for the upcoming election.
+- boards: [prefecture, number, lat, lon, name, status] which represent billing boards. people will put posters on this billing board for the upcoming election.

 ## basic functionality